 CPT codes, patient demographics and medical record data are used to identify patients who are included in the measure's denominator.
 Medical record data and the listed numerator options are used to report the numerator of the measure.
-DENOMINATOR:

-All patients aged 5 years and older who received subcutaneous allergen immunotherapy for at least one year containing at least one standardized antigen Denominator Criteria (Eligible Cases):

-Patients aged 5 years and older on the date of the encounter and Professional Services for Allergen Immunotherapy (CPT): 95115, 95117, 95120, 95125, 95144, 95165 AND Patient Encounter during the Reporting Period (CPT): 99201, 99202, 99203, 99204, 99205, 99212, 99213, 99214, 99215 AND Patients receiving subcutaneous allergen immunotherapy containing at least one standardized extract (cat, dust mite, grass, bermuda, or short ragweed) for 1 year NUMERATOR:

-Patients who achieved the projected effective dose for all standardized extracts included in the prescription Definitions:

-Projected Effective Dose - The allergen dose projected to provide therapeutic efficacy.
+DENOMINATOR: All patients aged 5 years and older who received subcutaneous allergen immunotherapy for at least one year containing at least one standardized antigen Denominator Criteria (Eligible Cases): Patients aged 5 years and older on the date of the encounter AND Professional Services for Allergen Immunotherapy (CPT): 95115, 95117, 95120, 95125, 95144, 95165 Patient Encounter during the Reporting Period (CPT): 99201, 99202, 99203, 99204, 99205, 99212, 99213, 99214, 99215 AND Patients receiving subcutaneous allergen immunotherapy containing at least one standardized extract (cat, dust mite, grass, bermuda, or short ragweed) for 1 year NUMERATOR: Patients who achieved the projected effective dose for all standardized extracts included in the prescription Definitions: Projected Effective Dose - The allergen dose projected to provide therapeutic efficacy.
 Not all patients will tolerate the projected effective dose, and some patients experience therapeutic efficacy at lower doses.
-Numerator Instructions:
+Numerator Instructions: The following doses can be used to determine if the patient achieved the projected effective dose for all standardized extracts included in the prescription: Cat 1000 BAU per injection Dust mite (Dp.Df) 500 AU per injection (or 7mcg Der p 1) Grass (100,000 BAU/ml) 1000 BAU per injection Bermuda (10,000 BAU/ml) 300 BAU Short ragweed 1000 AU or 6mcg Amb a 1 Numerator Options:

+Performance Met: Projected effective dose of all applicable standardized extracts was achieved OR OR Medical Performance Exclusion: Documentation of medical reasons for not achieving the projected effective dose such as local or systemic reactions, interruptions in therapy due to co-morbid conditions (e.g. pregnancy) or patient intolerance to the projected effective dose Patient Performance Exclusion: Documentation of patient reason(s) for not achieving the projected effective dose such as interruptions in therapy due to noncompliance Other Performance Exclusion: Patients who are receiving allergen immunotherapy prescribed and prepared by eligible professional by an outside entity (providing supervision only) Performance Not Met: